GerlechJen/Belly-Button-Biodiversity/README.md

 ![image4](https://github.com/GerlechJen/Belly-Button-Biodiversity/blob/main/Module%2012%20Challenge/images/bubblechart.png)

 The Gauge Chart displays the weekly washing frequency's value.
-The value is displayed as a measure from 0-10 on the progress bar in the gauge chart when a participant ID is selected from the dropdown menu.
+The value is displayed as a measure from 0-10 on the progress bar in the gauge chart when a participant's ID is selected from the dropdown menu.
 The Gauge Chart for ID 960 is shown below

 ![image3](https://github.com/GerlechJen/Belly-Button-Biodiversity/blob/main/Module%2012%20Challenge/images/gaugechart.png)